 Tools to Apply for Financial Aid

 - FAFSA: Apply for federal student aid which includes grants and loans.
 Application opens October 1.

 - State Aid: The state of Florida assists Florida residents with state-funded grants and scholarships including Bright Futures, Effective Access to Student Education Grant, and Florida Student Assistance Grant – Non-Florida residents should check with their state about the availability of funding for attendance at an out-of-state institution.

 - CSS profile: Apply for institutional need-based aid.
 Application opens October 1.

 Additional Resources and Information

-- Outside Scholarships: Fastweb.com is a search engine that provides outside scholarship resources and a database to assist students in finding eligible scholarship opportunities.
+- Outside Scholarships: Fastweb is a search engine that provides outside scholarship resources and databases.

 - Stetson Scholarships: Additional scholarships offered by Stetson University for which new incoming students may apply.
 (Applications and deadlines may apply).